 Leaving so soon?
 Your custom quotes are just minutes away.

 If your roof or ceiling leaks due to a covered peril, the associated damage should be covered under your homeowners insurance policy.
-Most home insurance policies have an open perils claims basis, which means unless coverage is specifically excluded, then it is included.
+Most types of home insurance policies cover your home’s physical structure on an open peril basis.
+This means that your roof is usually covered from all sources of damage except ones specifically excluded from your policy.

-For example, if a storm comes through and wind blows some of your roof shingles away causing rain to leak into your ceiling, you would likely have coverage under your homeowners insurance.
-But if there is a slow leak due to deteriorated or incorrectly installed chimney flashing, for example, any ensuing damage may not be covered by your policy.
+For example, if a storm comes through and wind blows some of your roof shingles away, causing rain to leak into your ceiling, the associated roof leak would most likely be covered by your home insurance.
+However, if there is a slow leak due to deteriorated or incorrectly installed chimney flashing, for example, any ensuing damage may not be covered by your policy.

-Under most standard homeowners insurance policies, the following perils are commonly excluded from coverage:
+Under most standard HO-3 policies, the following perils are commonly excluded from coverage:

 • Ground movement caused by earthquakes, landslides or sinkholes (unless you opt for a specific endorsement to be added to your policy)